 6.9.2.2.3.14 Special requirements for the carriage of substances with a flash-point of not more than 60 °C

-6.9.2.2.3.14.1 FRP tanks used for the carriage of flammable liquids of [Class 3] with a flash-point of not more than 60 °C shall be constructed to ensure the elimination of static electricity from the various component parts to avoid the accumulation of dangerous charges.
+6.9.2.2.3.14.1 FRP tanks used for the carriage of flammable liquids with a flash-point of not more than 60 °C shall be constructed to ensure the elimination of static electricity from the various component parts to avoid the accumulation of dangerous charges.

 6.9.2.2.3.14.2 The electrical surface resistance of the inside and outside of the shell as established by measurements shall not be higher than 10⁹ Ω. This may be achieved by the use of additives in the resin or interlaminate conducting sheets, such as metal or carbon network.